Last Updated April 30th, 2022 at 12:59 pm by Lisa

 How To Make Mashed Potatoes

 Peel and slice the potatoes into 1" pieces.
-Put the cut potato pieces into the large pot of water as you peel and slice so they don't turn brown.
+Put the cut potato pieces into the pot of water as you peel and slice so they don't turn brown.

-Hold the potato ricer over a large empty pot, and load the ricer full in batches, and press all the potato pieces into the large pot.
-Or, place your drained potatoes back in the pot once drained and mash with a potato masher.
-If you want airy fluffy creamy mashed potatoes, the ricer really works.
+Hold the potato ricer over a large empty pot, load the ricer full in batches, using a large spoon, and press all the potato pieces into the large pot.

 In a small saucepan, add the butter, heavy cream, salt, and pepper.
 Stir and don't boil, once those ingredients are melted together you can add the cream cheese if you desire.
-It makes them super creamy!
+It makes them super duper creamy!

 Pour the creamy butter sauce all over the well-mashed potatoes, and mix well with a large spatula.